Management of Uncomplicated Crown Fractures in the Permanent Dentition

 • Uncomplicated Crown Fracture (dentin and enamel): A coronal fracture confined to enamel and dentin without pulp exposure.

 A clinical TDI examination should have good lighting and transillumination to evaluate teeth for fractures and infractions.
-A sensitivity assessment using air should be performed before testing for tooth percussion, which is usually done with the handle of a mouth mirror.
+Before testing for tooth percussion, a sensitivity assessment using air, usually done with a mouth mirror’s handle, should be performed.

 To assess for a subluxation injury or root fracture, palpate the tooth and alveolus bi-manually.
 Tooth mobility is graded by applying pressure with the ends of two mouth mirrors (using fingers is unreliable since they are compressible) and attempting to move the tooth buccolingually.